-So the fact that the UW-Madison Department of Mathematics has nine female faculty members — with two more about to join — is significant.
-The number is the largest in the department’s history.
-The UW-Madison math department now has one of the highest proportions of women among all major research universities across the country.
+So the fact that the UW-Madison Department of Mathematics has 11 female faculty members, the most in its history, is significant.
+The department now has one of the highest proportions of women among major research universities across the country.

 Most public research universities have just two or three women in their math departments.
 That’s where UW-Madison’s average hovered until about five years ago.